oracle/weblogic-deploy-tooling/documentation/1.9/content/samples/wtc-model.md

            AccessPointId: domain1

 ```
-This sample has a startup class that must be collected into the archive file under `wlsdeploy/domainLibs`.
-Refer to [Archive structure]({{< relref "/concepts/archive#archive-structure" >}}) .
-In this configuration, the WTC is queue-based with remote and local access points.
+In this configuration, the WTC uses EJB and communicates with remote and local access points.
 To see other WTC configuration options, use the model help as shown in the following.

 ```bash
 $ ${WDT_HOME}/bin/modelHelp.sh -oracle_home /tmp/oracle resources:/WTCServer